CelsiaSolaraStarflare/CvelsialArch/README.md

 # CvelsialArch (CVL) Computer Vision Locator

 A deep learning project that predicts GPS coordinates from images using computer vision and geographic reasoning, trained on the CVL_SFBay-1.5K Test Split dataset.
+The contents within this repo are still WIP.
+You can wait for the main publication version which is coordinated for May of 2026 to November.

 ## Overview